AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/connect-to-apps/connect-fusion-to-google-using-oauth.md

 1. In Workfront Fusion, locate the Google module that you need to create a connection for.
 1. Click **Create a connection**, then click **Show advanced settings**.
+1. Fill in the Connection name, Environment, and Type fields as applicable.
 1. Enter the Client ID and Client Secret you retrieved in [Create OAuth Credentials](#create-oauth-credentials) in the respective fields, then click **Continue**.

 1. Sign in with your Google account.